quyuyi/convoAI-travel-agent/README.md

 ### Backend:
 1. Use dynamic slot mapper in business logic to map destination
    "resolve_destination_info", add by name, remove by name
-2. Debug recommendation by looking at firebase, find reason for "out of index"
-3. Say "Remove this place" to remove
+2. Say "Remove this place" to remove
-4. Recommend according to user preference
+3. Recommend according to user preference

 ### UI:
 #### Itinerary: